ecbell/ecbell/README.md

 ❤️ I'm a policy freak and a polyglot (English, Dutch, German, French), and in my free time, I love to strum the banjo.

+💬 Ask me about how my policy background contributes to software engineering!

 📬 Reach out to me at ebell691@gmail.com if you'd like to collaborate!

 🔗 Find me on [LinkedIn](https://www.linkedin.com/in/emily-bell-062991/)!